 You can also watch the Cinderella trailer at the bottom of this page...

 Here are easy piano music sheets for beginners of the lullaby in the new Cinderella movie, with left hand chords, in four different keys to choose from:

-Although the Cinderella song Lavender's Blue is just as pretty with only 3 chords - the I, IV, and V chords - there's a bit more depth of feeling when you incorporate some secondary chords.
+Although the Cinderella song Lavender's Blue is still pretty with only 3 chords - the I, IV, and V chords - there's a bit more depth of feeling when you incorporate some secondary chords.
 Good practice for young players to get away from the I-IV-V7 construction, too!

 For late elementary students, this broken chord arrangement is more satisfying:

 And here is an in-between version, which avoids the complication of a moving left hand when it comes together with a harder rhythm in the right hand, in the key of C only:

 Even though this is, really, a nursery song, it is very appealing and fun to sing.
 However, the easy piano arrangements above are not lively enough for a singing performance, in my opinion!

 I've arranged a simple accompaniment that is very pretty and bit more like the audio from the Lily James Cinderella.
 My arrangement includes the melody line, as beginning singers usually need this support.

 This arrangement comes in six keys, and is for sale, all six keys for $5.00, with the right of unlimited printing FOR YOUR STUDENTS ONLY.
 Here is the arrangement, showing page one in the key of Eb, and page two in the key of C:

 This lovely song is IDEAL for beginning singers.
 The melody spans only six steps, and repeats frequently, with easy intervals.
 A good reason to have it in multiple keys.
 The interlude in-between each two verses keeps it feeling fresh.